 The trip took us through grade 2 and 3 rapids, and was a thoroughly enjoyable experience.
 I never once felt in danger, it really was great fun.
 The Chef really enjoyed the trip as well.
 She’s not a lover of paddling but on this trip thoroughly enjoyed doing that also.
 The latter part of the trip took place during a thunder storm, so we had rain, thunder and lightning to accompany us.
 I think we’ll be looking to do this again, probably on grade 3 and 4’s next time.
 Our biggest regret is that we couldn’t take our cameras with us to record the event.
 Still we do have the opportunity to buy some photographs taken at one rapid by a local photographic studio.

-On returning to the RV we dried off a bit, did the laundry and enjoyed a luxurious lunch of HEINZ baked beans on toast.
+On arriving back at the RV we dried off a bit, did the laundry and enjoyed a luxurious lunch of HEINZ baked beans on toast.
 We bought two tins of this expensive imported item from a store in Las Vegas.
 This was the oddest thing for us.
-Heinz is supposedly an American company, and yet you won’t find one tin of Heinz beans or soup on the shelves here.
+Heinz is an American company, and yet you won’t find one tin of Heinz beans or soup on the shelves here.
 The major seller of soup here is Campbell’s condensed.

 LOCATION TONIGHT: Snake River Park KOA, 9705 S. U.S. Hwy 89, Jackson, WY, 83001.